crownstone/website/business/08-wireless-alarms.md

 This works at the patient's home and outside.
 However, a mental care organization is a multi-storey building where GPS is not sufficient.
 The exact location can in this case be pinpointed by using Crownstone's **indoor localization** feature.

-Personnel can carry the same emergency button, and in this case the Crownstone network picks up the alarm (rather than the smartphone) and sends it through.
+Personnel can carry the same emergency button, and in this case, the Crownstone network picks up the alarm (rather than the smartphone) and sends it through.
 We work together with our partner [SAFE](https://www.safe-app.nl/indoor-lokalisatie/) to make the alarm system seamless in its use by any mental care professional.

 {% include snippets/two-cols-text-img-end img='/images/wireless-alarms/healthcare_2.jpg' img-alt='health care SAFE' %}